 You need to have commitment and determination to pursue the passion even after committing mistakes.
 The outcomes may vary depending on the situation and different factors could assume a role in the failure or success of your venture.

 Should the risks of failing prevent you from trying to earn a living out of your passion?
-Definitely not.
+Not.
 If you find yourself doubting your decision, you must constantly remind yourself that the worst thing is staying within a job that you’re not satisfied with.

 Once you have set out on the right track, you can charge money for the services you provide.
 When you reach out to the clients, and you’ll be able to show the work that you did for free at the start of your career as a sample or a portfolio.